paldhous/ucsc/2016/investigative-policy/md_raw/index_raw.md

 Data visualization in reporting and storytelling.
 After a discussion of basic principles, we will put them into practice using Tableau Public.

 - #### May 5: [Backgrounding non-profits, companies and people](week6.html)
 Guidestar and CitizenAudit.org for researching non-profits; SEC filings and other tools for researching companies.
 Who sent that email?
 Who runs this website?
-Also: The tracks you leave online, and how to cover them, if necessary.

 - #### May 10: [Guest lecturer Ben Welsh, editor, Los Angeles Times Data Desk](week7.html) Ben will talk about how the LA Times integrates data journalism into the newsroom.
 Preceded and followed by individual meetings with Ben to discuss your projects.